 ARIZONA TRAVEL GUIDE

-Hello, my name is Gwen, and here is my Arizona travel guide for over 40 solo travel, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Arizona travel planning.
+Hello, my name is Gwen, and here is my Arizona travel guide for solo travel over 40, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Arizona travel planning.

 WELCOME TO ARIZONA!

 - Became the 48th U.S. state on February 14, 1912